Skip to content

 When an entity triggers a notification, Notification Center evaluates routing labels, selects the correct router, evaluates routing rules, and sends the message using the configured connector and preset.

-• Faster setup: System presets are ready to use.
+• System presets are ready to use for both alerts and Cases, enabling faster setup.

-• Customizable: Create detailed message templates and logic when needed.
+• Create detailed message templates and logic when needed.

-• Consistent delivery: One routing engine controls how notifications reach all destinations.
+• One routing engine controls how notifications reach all destinations.

-• Scalable management: Update one preset or router and apply changes across all alerts.
+• Update one preset or router and apply changes across all alerts and Cases.

 Next steps